Smart buildings, explained – here’s what they mean for the built environment

 Continuous monitoring and collection of real-time data also provides useful information and actionable insights for building managers or occupants to help them make informed decisions.

-From adjusting energy usage and temperatures to lighting and indoor air quality, smart building technology can help buildings become flexible and reactive to needs and demands, ensuring both optimised comfort and efficiency.
-They can also help facilities managers and teams make broader decisions based on workplace behaviour, improving the day-to-day running of the overall business as well as the building itself.
+From adjusting energy usage and temperatures to lighting and indoor air quality, smart building technology can help structures become flexible and reactive to needs and demands, ensuring both optimised comfort and efficiency.
+They can also help facilities managers and teams make broader decisions based on workplace behaviour, improving the day-to-day running of the overall business as well as the structure itself.

 5. Automation and integration with other systems

-Integration and connection with systems within a building make automation a reality for building owners, managers and occupants.
+Integration and connection with systems within an office or structure make automation a reality for building owners, managers and occupants.
 This can have significant ramifications for building managers and facilities management teams, as automating simple and repetitive processes can save them time and allow them to focus on higher-priority tasks and objectives.
 When these automated processes are based on data, they also reduce the risk of human error.

 6. Greater occupant comfort